jrmileham/arch-motd/README.md

 ### Updating the pam file:
 The below changes will affect all logins (local, ssh etc.) If you wish to do just ssh, then do something different. **Please understand what changes your are making and their impact before you do it**

-In the file: `/etc/pam.d/system-login` add the new line Go from this:
+In the file: `/etc/pam.d/system-login` add the new line.

+Go from this:
 ```
 session    include    system-auth